danilofreire/lynching-experiment-brazil/README.md

 You can cite the article as:

 > Freire, D. and Skarbek, D. 2021.
-"Vigilantism, Institutions, and Honor Culture: Understanding Attitudes towards Lynching in Brazil", _SocArXiv_, DOI: <https://doi.org/10.31235/osf.io/9a6ch>.
+"Vigilantism, Institutions, and Honor Culture: Understanding Attitudes toward Lynching in Brazil".
+URL: <https://github.com/danilofreire/lynching-experiment-brazil>.

 BibTeX entry: